-The latest offer is up to 85-100% bonus points (or more) when you purchase up to 500,000 Aeroplan Points.
-The offer is targeted.
-This means you could end up with 1,000,000 Aeroplan Points if you purchase the maximum amount in one go.
+The latest offer is up to 85% bonus points when you purchase up to 500,000 Aeroplan Points.
+This means you could end up with 925,000 Aeroplan Points if you purchase the maximum amount in one go.
 The offer is tiered and can vary, so here’s a summary of the tier bonuses.

-This is an above-average offer for Aeroplan Points.
-With a 100% bonus, you’ll pay 1.75 cents (CAD) per point.
+This is a decent offer for Aeroplan Points, though not the best we’ve seen.
+With a 85% bonus, you’ll pay 2.03 cents (CAD) per point.
 Note that you can only buy in increments of 1,000 points up to 35,000 base points.
 Above that, the increments broaden to 5,000 points.
-With an 85% bonus, the value isn’t as great.

 Offer history